-The SLA letter was sent on Valentines Day and the author suggested that SLA was an Old Norse word meaning kill , but it is not, the Old Norse for kill or slay is 'val'.
-The underlined section of Paul Averly on the envelope of the Halloween Card is 'lav'.
-This reversed is 'val', tying in nicely with the date, Valentines Day.
+The Old Norse for kill or slay is 'val'.
+The underlined section of Paul Averly on the envelope of the 'Halloween' card is 'lav'.
+This reversed is 'val', tying in nicely with the date, Valentine's Day.

 The incorrect spelling of Paul Avery to Averly points towards LEY, to complete the character BOO RADLEY.